-Gain new skills, work alongside engaged professors and upperclassmen, and tackle real-world problems through research that begins on day one of your college career!
+Gain professional skills, build a supportive community, and work alongside engaged professors and peers to tackle real-world problems through research that begins on day one of your first year!

 As part of Day1 you can: